jcarlier1/yolo11/README.md

 - Example config files and templates are available in `docs/`.

 ## License
-This project is maintained by JuanEstebanCarlier.
+This project is maintained by jcarlier1.
 See repository for license details.